 Mach became well-known for his philosophy of phenomenalism- an antirealist stance which regarded only sensations as real.
 This position seemed incompatible with the view of atoms and molecules as external, mind-independent objects.
 Mach’s reluctance to acknowledge the reality of atoms was criticized by many as being incompatible with physics.

-One of the best-known of Mach’s ideas is the so-called “Mach’s principle,” concerning the physical origin of inertia.
+One of the best-known of Mach’s ideas is the “Mach’s principle,” concerning the physical origin of inertia.
 This was never written down by Mach.
-However it was given a graphic verbal form, attributed by Philipp Frank to Mach himself.
+However it was given in verbal graphic form, attributed by Philipp Frank to Mach himself.
 “Mach’s principle” explains the phenomenon of inertia by assuming that all of the masses in the universe are somehow connected.
 Local inertial frames are affected by the cosmic motion and distribution of all matter.
 Mach’s inertial theories were named by Einstein as one of the influences for his theories of relativity.

 - The Science of Mechanics: A Critical and Historical Account of Its Development (1893)

 - The Analysis of Sensations (1897)